2016 Toa Payoh child abuse case: Ridzuan bin Mega Abdul Rahman

 During the two to three years he spent in his sister's home, Ridzuan continued to display an ill-temper.
 Twice, he had flared up and assaulted his sister's two ex-boyfriends when he intervened during arguments between them and his sister.
 He tried to attack a man at a hawker centre for accidentally bumping into his shoulder.
 He also assaulted his mother's friend in the eye until it bled due to the friend causing his mother to go to jail.

-The worst of these ill-tempered moments were when Ridzuan, who by then was married to Azlin, actually strangled his sister when she accidentally kicked her foot at the then pregnant Azlin, and besides, Norhafizah was also pregnant for four to five months during the strangling incident.
-He himself also kicked Azlin's pregnant belly at one moment of anger during his marriage and abuse of Azlin.
-Still, despite these flaws, Ridzuan did not go as far as venting his anger on his nephews and nieces.
+The worst of these ill-tempered moments were when Ridzuan, who by then was married to Azlin, actually strangled his sister Norhafizah when she accidentally kicked her foot at the then pregnant Azlin.
+Norhafizah was also four to five months pregnant during the strangling incident.
+He himself also kicked Azlin's pregnant belly at a moment of anger during his marriage and abuse of Azlin.
+Despite these flaws, Ridzuan did not go as far as venting his anger on his nephews and nieces.
 He was also unfaithful to his wife at one point as he engaged in an affair with another woman.
-Due to Norhafizah unable to get along with Azlin, the couple moved out and rented a one-room flat in Toa Payoh.
+Due to Norhafizah being unable to get along with Azlin, the couple moved out and rented a one-room flat in Toa Payoh.

 Up until his arrest, Ridzuan made a living by selling various items on an e-marketplace known as Carousell, which included amulets, "love potions" and old currencies; other than that, he and Azlin relied on financial assistance schemes by the government to sustain their living.